History of Sweden: Viking Period and Middle Ages: 800–1500

-Modern Sweden: 1523–1611
+Early Modern Sweden: 1523–1611

-In the 16th century, Gustav Vasa (1490–1560) fought for an independent Sweden, crushing an attempt to restore the Union of Kalmar and laying the foundation for modern Sweden.
+In the 16th century, Gustav Vasa (1496–1560) crushed an attempt to restore the Union of Kalmar, thereby laying the foundation for modern Sweden.
 At the same time, he broke with the papacy and established the Lutheran Church in Sweden.

 The Union's final disintegration in the early 16th century brought on a long-lived rivalry between Norway and Denmark on one side and Sweden on the other.
-The Catholic bishops had supported the Danish King Christian II, but he was overthrown by Gustavus Vasa, and Sweden became independent again.
+The Catholic bishops had supported Christian II of Denmark, but he was overthrown by Gustavus Vasa, and Sweden became independent again.
 Gustavus used the Protestant Reformation to curb the power of the church and was crowned as King Gustavus I in 1523.
 In 1527, he persuaded the Riksdag of Västerås (comprising the nobles, clergy, burghers, and freehold peasants) to confiscate church lands, which comprised 21% of the farmland.
 Gustavus took the Lutheran reformers under his protection and appointed his men as bishops.
 Gustavus suppressed aristocratic opposition to his ecclesiastical policies and efforts at centralization.

 Tax reforms took place in 1538 and 1558, whereby multiple complex taxes on independent farmers were simplified and standardized throughout the district; tax assessments per farm were adjusted to reflect an ability to pay.
 Crown tax revenues increased, but more importantly, the new system was perceived as fairer and more acceptable.
-A war with Luebeck in 1535 resulted in the expulsion of the Hanseatic traders, who previously had had a monopoly of foreign trade.
+A war with Lübeck in 1535 resulted in the expulsion of the Hanseatic traders, who previously had had a monopoly of foreign trade.
 With its own businessmen in charge, Sweden's economic strength grew rapidly, and by 1544 Gustavus controlled 60% of the farmlands in all of Sweden.
 Sweden now built the first modern army in Europe, supported by a sophisticated tax system and government bureaucracy.
 Gustavus proclaimed the Swedish crown hereditary and the house of Vasa ruled Sweden (1523–1654) and Poland (1587–1668).